People power our energy transition

 Reducing carbon emissions by 50% throughout our whole value chain

 Climate change mitigation is an integral part of our approach to sustainable business and plays an important role in our company strategy.
 It brings risks, but also creates opportunities.
-In 2021, we announced an ambitious target of reducing carbon emissions across our full value chain by 50% (absolute) by 2030, taking 2018 as our baseline.
+In 2021, we announced an ambition of reducing carbon emissions across our full value chain by 50% (absolute) by 2030, taking 2018 as our baseline.

 Our ambitions are aligned with the Paris Agreement, which aims to limit climate change and ensure the global temperature doesn’t rise more than 1.5˚C above pre-industrial levels.
 Approved by the Science Based Targets initiative (SBTi), this will help to drive our innovation and collaboration with our value chain partners, including customers and suppliers.